 In addition to putting a stop to relentless phone calls and other debt collection efforts, filing for debt relief through bankruptcy can also have disadvantages that you should be aware of.
 Disadvantages of filing for bankruptcy protection include:

-- Filing for bankruptcy stays on your credit profile for 7 to 10 years
+- Filing for bankruptcy stays on your credit profile for seven to 10 years

 - Filing for bankruptcy can lead to higher interest rates when you are eventually able to obtain financing

-- You can be ordered to undergo court-approved credit counseling
+- You will be required to take a court-approved credit counseling course

-- You cannot use bankruptcy to discharge overwhelming debt, again, for at least four to eight years, depending on what type of bankruptcy you had filed.
+- You cannot use bankruptcy to discharge overwhelming debt again for at least four to eight years, depending on what type of bankruptcy you filed

 Each individual or business debt load is unique and requires close scrutiny and careful debt reduction planning.
 Your lawyer can take a clear, objective, and comprehensive view of your financial situation and help you create a plan to reorganize, reduce, or eliminate your debt.